Kuramoto model on Sierpinski Gasket I: Harmonic maps

+To overcome this problem, we first identify $N$, the lowest level that contains all loops with nontrivial winding number.
+Such $N$ exists due to uniform continuity.
+Next, we fix a spanning tree of $\Gamma_N$, which will in turn determine the corresponding basis of the cycle space.

+The chosen basis needs to satisfy certain properties, which guarantee that we can further choose appropriate cut points.
+Below, we formulate these conditions as a set of assumptions on a fractal set. \end{description}

-The goal of this section is to extend the algorithm for constructing HMs to a broader class of fractals.
-The first step in this direction is to identify necessary assumptions on the self-similar set, which enable such an extension.
-To this end, in \S~\ref{sec.pcf-assumptions}, we review the definition of a p.c.f. fractal and a harmonic structure on the p.c.f. fractals following \cite{Kig01, Saenz-HarmAnal}.
+The remainder of this section is organized as follows.
+In \S~\ref{sec.pcf-assumptions}, we review the definition of a p.c.f. fractal and a harmonic structure on the p.c.f. fractals following \cite{Kig01} (see \cite{Str06, Saenz-HarmAnal} for a concise elementary introduction to p.c.f. fractals).
 Subsequently, in \S~\ref{sec.pcf-main}, we discuss specific features of the SG that are absent in a general p.c.f. set.
 These differences prompt certain adjustments in our approach to the general case.
 After discussing the setting and formulating the corresponding assumptions, we present Theorem~\ref{thm.pcf}, the main result of this section.
 This is followed by a discussion of several representative examples in \S~\ref{sec.pcf-examples}.